Invitation for Public Comment

 - Standard Seven, Institutional Resources: Dr. Susan LaPanne (Vice President for Finance and Administration) and Dr. Linda Hadden (Associate Professor of Management)

-- Standard Eight, Educational Effectiveness: Dr. Celia Rabinowitz (Dean of the Library) and Dr. Tanya Sturtz (Associate Dean of Sciences, Sustainability and Health)
+- Standard Eight, Educational Effectiveness: Dr. Celia Rabinowitz (Dean of the Library) and Dr. Tanya Sturtz (Associate Dean of Arts, Education, and Culture)

-- Standard Nine, Integrity, Transparency and Public Disclosure: Dr. Henry Knight (Director of the Cohen Center for Holocaust and Genocide Studies) and Kim Harkness (Executive Assistant to the Provost and Vice President for Academic Affairs)
+- Standard Nine, Integrity, Transparency and Public Disclosure: Dr. Jeff Halford (Associate Professor of Communication) and Kim Harkness (Executive Assistant to the Provost and Vice President for Academic Affairs)

 2020 Self-Study Description Draft